Determination of Costs

 Tuition & Fees

 The Office of Administration and Finance reviews the state subsidy allocated per student then determine the amount of additional funds needed to cover the cost of educating each student.
 This proposed tuition amount is brought forward in the spring for our Board of Trustees to approve.
-Students who are not Ohio residents are also charged the non-Ohio surcharge.
+Students who are not Ohio residents are also charged the non-Ohio-resident surcharge.
 Fees are assessed to students to cover the costs associated with testing software, building maintenance (including parking), technology, student health services, matriculation and graduation, etc.

 Determination of Non-Billable (Indirect Educational) Costs

 Books & Supplies